plasma-group/pigi/packages/docs/src/spec/src/07-predicates/simple-ownership.rst

 Justification
 -------------

 Being able to spend to any new state is the base property of ownership.
-The ``targetBlock`` may be used to produce replay protection while allowing some level of asynchronicity between the client and operator.
+The ``targetBlock`` may be used to produce replay protection while allowing some level of asynchronicity between the client and aggregator.

 ***************************
 State Object Specification